 What Else To Do in El Nido

 Private or chartered tours.
-Chartered tours are great because the watercraft they use are faster than the traditional boats.
+Chartered tours are great because the watercraft they use is faster than the traditional boats.
 Thus giving you the ability to explore more islands.
-There might be a lot of them but the only company I’ve seen doing this is Skipper Chapters.
+There might be a lot of them but the only company I’ve seen doing this is Skipper Chapters which I already mentioned above.

 Las Cabanas Zipline.
-It’s a 750-meter zipline which starts from Las Cabanas Beach and Depeldet island.
+It’s a 750-meter zip line which starts from Las Cabanas Beach and Depeldet island.
 The price depends on the position you’d like.
-Sitting position is 500 pesos (9.9 USD) one way, and the Superman position is 700 pesos (13.9 USD).
+Sitting position is 500 pesos (9 USD) one way, and the Superman position is 700 pesos (13 USD).
 So far, Josiah has the most informative blog about Las Cabanas Zipline.

 Taraw Cliff Climb via Ferrata.
 This is the safest way of climbing the famous Taraw Cliff that gives a bird’s eye view of Bacuit Bay, El Nido.